rstudio/visual-markdown-editing/docs/content.md

 ## Editing Tables

 You can insert a table using the **Table** menu.
-You can then use the either the main menu or a context menu to insert and delete table rows and columns:
+You can then use either the main menu or a context menu to insert and delete table rows and columns:

 <img src="images/visual-editing-table-context.png" width="700"/>